About This Drug

 - Headache that does not go away

-- No bowel movement for 3 days or you feel uncomfortable
+- No bowel movement in 3 days or when you feel uncomfortable

-- Breast feeding warning: It is not known if this drug passes into breast milk.
-For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and badly harm a breast feeding baby.
+- Breastfeeding warning: It is not known if this drug passes into breast milk.
+For this reason, women should not breastfeed during treatment and for 7 months after treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.

 - Fertility warning: Human fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

 This patient information was developed by Via Oncology, LLC © 2019.
 This information is not intended to be used as a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely entirely on this information for your health care needs.
 Ask your own doctor or health care provider any specific medical questions that you have.

 CLIENT acknowledges that the Via Pathways and Via Portal are information management tools only, and that Via Oncology, LLC has not represented the Via Pathways or Via Portal as having the ability to diagnose disease, prescribe treatment, or perform any other tasks that constitute the practice of medicine.
 The clinical information contained in the Via Pathways and Via Portal are intended as a supplement to, and not a substitute for, the knowledge, expertise, skill, and judgment of physicians, pharmacists and other healthcare professionals involved with patient care at CLIENT facilities.